victorbrodsky/order-lab/README.md

 		;extension=php_intl.dll
 		;extension=php_gd2.dll
 		;extension=php_fileinfo.dll

+	d) Set UTC as a default timezone: date.timezone="UTC"

-	d) Temporarily modify the value of the memory_limit in php.ini by editing the existing line or add the following line to the php.ini to enable the later "composer update" command in step 4c to complete successfully.
+	e) Temporarily modify the value of the memory_limit in php.ini by editing the existing line or add the following line to the php.ini to enable the later "composer update" command in step 4c to complete successfully.
 You can comment this line out later by specifying "memory_limit = 2048M" and restarting the Apache web server.

 		memory_limit = -1

-	e) If an option other than AMPPS is being used, the following configuration step may be necessary.
+	f) If an option other than AMPPS is being used, the following configuration step may be necessary.
 If AMPPS is being used, skip this step.

 	The pdo extension may need to be enabled.
 For PHP version 5.6 "php_pdo_sqlsrv_56_ts.dll" and "php_sqlsrv_56_ts.dll" files should be placed in PHP/ext folder, and the following lines added to php.ini: